-Girona & Costa Brava Culinary Tour: Taste of the Old World
+Girona and Costa Brava Culinary Tour: Taste of the Old World

 Travel back in time, north of Barcelona to the Costa Brava region of Catalonia.
 Charming fishing villages and pristine beaches offer a relaxing Mediterranean vibe and some of the freshest and most prized seafood in Spain.
-With charming Girona as your base (Game of Thrones fans will recognize Braavos in Old Town Girona!), visit some of the many medieval hilltop towns that still look and feel as they did in ancient times.
-Feast on Catalonian delicacies at every stop: from the Mediterranean, the exquisite seafoods and from the surrounding hills pork, lamb, and cheeses that are the envy of the world.
-Your Costa Brava and Girona food tour is a moveable feast.
+With charming Girona as your base (“Game of Thrones” fans will recognize Braavos in Old Town Girona!), visit some of the many medieval hilltop towns that still look and feel as they did in ancient times.
+Feast on Catalonian delicacies at every stop: from the Mediterranean, exquisite seafoods and, from the surrounding hills, pork, lamb, and cheeses that are the envy of the world.

 Top 5 Costa Brava & Girona Food Tour Experiences